jsilvaigor/ecmascript6/README.md

 # ECMAScript 2015 (ES6) - What's new

 A presentation on ECMAScript 6 features for a local user group.
-It's not in English, although the most samples are.

 The final presentation is available here: [http://miroslavpopovic.github.io/ecmascript6/](http://miroslavpopovic.github.io/ecmascript6/)